Scale Where It Matters: Training-Free Localized Scaling for Diffusion Models: Method

 \myparagraph{Motivation and Challenges.} Existing test-time scaling methods, such as Best-of-$N$ or trajectory search, apply uniform resampling to the entire image, overlooking spatial heterogeneity in quality and thereby wasting computation or even degrading well-formed regions.
-This observation motivates the consideration of a more targeted form of TTS, one that selectively resamples only defective regions while preserving high-quality areas.
-By reducing the effective search space and avoiding unnecessary perturbation to clean regions, such a localized TTS paradigm could potentially improve both efficiency and stability compared with full-image resampling.
+This motivates a more targeted form of TTS that selectively resamples only defective regions, reducing the search space and improving both efficiency and stability.
 However, realizing this paradigm raises two key challenges: (1) \textit{Defect Localization}: how to generate reliable resample masks that identify low-quality regions, and (2) \textit{Consistency Maintenance}: how to perform localized resampling within these regions without disrupting the rest of the image.

 \myparagraph{Overview of LoTTS.} To address these challenges, we introduce \textbf{LoTTS} -- \textit{Localized Test-Time Scaling} -- a fully training-free framework that operationalizes localized resampling for diffusion models.
 Figure~\ref{fig:overview} illustrates the LoTTS pipeline.
 Given a text prompt, LoTTS begins by sampling several noise seeds and generating multiple initial images via standard diffusion denoising.
 For each initial image, it detects artifact-prone regions using contrastive attention derived from high-quality and low-quality auxiliary prompts, producing a binary mask that highlights potential defects.
 LoTTS then injects noise exclusively within the masked regions at an intermediate timestep~$t_0$ and performs localized denoising to refine these areas while keeping the unmasked content unchanged, thereby maintaining global semantic coherence and avoiding boundary artifacts.
 All refined variants are subsequently evaluated by an external verifier, and the candidate with the highest score is chosen as the final output.